Exhibition Statement 2022:

 It can involve any aspect of the image, the dots or the lines that could be, which direction should they go, which area, what size,

 how I’m going to hide this part, etc. Sectioning parts off in the mind by putting a blind eye on certain aspects.
 There are so many variables, sometimes it was the right approach, and other times I can’t imagine it at all, so I have to paint it and see what it really looks like.
 It’s hard to hold so many moves in your head, that it’s not unlike chess.
 Once you make the right move the next step becomes clearer, some times you can make the wrong move or many of them.
-Sometimes your opponent lets you take your move back, sometimes they don’t.
+Sometimes your opponent lets you take your move back, often they don’t.

 Songs